permissionlessweb/ddnas/README.md

 ```
 This route lets the user make use of dns api key registered by DAO members.

-The dao and the bech32 addr of a dao member that has registerd an api must be provided, in order to make use of the api key to upload.
-The  server asserts that the key that is signing this message is a  part of the dao, and also that the dao has enabled the ddnas widget.
+The following must be provided in the request:
+- the sha256sum hash of the API Key selected to use
+- the DAO address the key is registered to
+- the key owner bech32 address that registered the key to the API

+This is included with the array of files to upload.

 ### `GET /search/:chainId/:namePrefix`